0xbharath/dns-for-penetration-testers-nullblr/README.md

-# DNS for penetration testers
+# DNS for Penetration Testers

-DNS for penetration testers talk given at Nullblr June 2017.
+DNS for Penetration Testers talk given at Nullblr June 2017.

 ## Overview